ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 * **OpState**: an extension of Tango's DevState, this represents both the power and communications status of a given device.

-  * States used in MCS: ON, OFF, DISABLED
+  * States used in MCS: ON, OFF, DISABLED.

   * Typically referred to when "powering on" or "powering off" a device, via the On/Off commands.

 * **ObsState**: used by observing devices to denote what stage of an observation/scan is in progress.
-  This state is driven by observing commands
+  This state is driven by observing commands.

-  * Normal scan operation states: EMPTY, RESOURCING, IDLE, CONFIGURING, READY, SCANNING
+  * Normal scan operation states: EMPTY, RESOURCING, IDLE, CONFIGURING, READY, SCANNING.

-  * Abort pathway states: ABORTING, ABORTED, RESETTING, RESTARTING
+  * Abort pathway states: ABORTING, ABORTED, RESETTING, RESTARTING.

     * Note that subarray resources such as VCC and FSP do not implement EMPTY, RESOURCING and RESTARTING states, nor resourcing commands, as they do not require resource allocation before scan configuration.